-When Jack stopped assigning responsible to his wife for the issues they had in their marriage, his demeanor shifted in the moment.
+When Jack stopped blaming his wife for the issues they had in their marriage, his demeanor shifted in the moment.
 He immediately relaxed.
 And his wife relaxed!
 This is a game-changer.

 Blaming does not give you power.
-You may avoid feeling shame or embarrassment at the moment by making others the cause of your reaction but being a victim of others ultimately has you be a victim and often leads to feelings of shame or embarrassment in your life.
-When you blame others, the mood is judgmental and critical and self-observation shuts down.
+You may avoid feeling shame or embarrassment at the moment by making others the cause of your reaction but being a victim of others ultimately leaves you powerless.
+It often leads to feelings of shame or embarrassment in your life.
+When you blame others, your mood is judgmental and critical and self-observation shuts down.
 You go into defensive mode.
+Blaming pushes people away.

 When you take responsibility for how you react, you give yourself the power.
 Then, you can ask yourself, “What can I do differently?”
 Now, you are in a mood of curiosity and exploration and you are open to change.
 Now life is different.
 You are in action, you are empowered, you are excited because life is full of possibility.

 What do you choose?
 Own your juice or blame others?

 If you want to be respected, you must develop the emotional maturity and resilience to bounce back and make the shift from blame to responsibility.

 See if you can own your reaction as your juice.
 Let me know how it goes on my website Contact form.